DrEmpiricism/Optimize-Offline/PreviousLog.md

 - Corrected a few benign error returns on some property values.
 - Corrected a few missplaced variables within the script and a helper function.
 - Optimized and reduced some process and helper function code.

-## Build 3.1.2.8 (11-13-2018) ##

-- Added a -Win32Calc switch that will now control whether the traditional Calculator gets applied or not, as opposed to having it automatically apply if the UWP Calculator is found to be removed.
-This allows full control for those who want either no calculator or both the UWP Calculator and the traditional Calculator.
-- Made a small update to the Win32Calc process.

 **Displays the previous 5 version updates of Optimize-Offline.**